jhumelsine/jhumelsine.github.io/_posts/2025-06-23-tests-layers.md

 Since Integration/Acceptance Tests aren't scoped to a specific class, there may not be a quick suite of tests to confirm a class while you're working on it.

-## Yes, And
+## Yes, And: Combining Strategies Effectively
 Test Strategies are not mutually exclusive.
 It’s not a case of either/or.
 It’s yes, and.

 I tend to prefer the Pyramid Test Strategy, but I’m not averse to the Trophy Test Strategy.
 You can leverage both.
 Use Test Strategies where they best fit.
 Some classes may tend to lean toward Pyramid.
 Some may tend to lean toward Trophy.
 And then with the confidence you gain in the code from Pyramid/Trophy Testing, you can always add exploratory manual System Testing on top not to look for errors, but to make sure that the system still feels like a cohesive product.

 It can be the best of all worlds.

+# The Achilles’ Heel: When Test Layers Aren’t Enough

-# The Achilles Heel of Higher-Level Testing
+## The Problem of Composable Designs
 Higher-level testing cannot easily test one type of design paradigm: [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html).

 Behavior emerges from a composable design via the interaction of objects, which are assembled at run-time.
 Unit Tests can specify and confirm behavior for individual classes in isolation.
 Unit/Integration Tests can also confirm that the objects can be created and assembled in various combinations.
 Unit/Integration Tests can confirm the behaviors that emerge from test specified object compositions.